autonomousvision/data_aggregation/README.md

 export COIL_DATASET_PATH = <path_to_data>
 ```

-For standalone training
+For standalone training:
 ```
 python3 coiltraine.py --gpus <gpu_id> --folder <exp_batch> --exp <exp_alias> --single-process train
 ```
 where `<exp_batch>` is the [experiment batch](https://github.com/felipecode/coiltraine/blob/master/docs/configuration.md) containing all the experiments to be trained or validated and `<exp_alias>` is the name of the config file containing details of the experiment (`configs/<exp_batch>/<exp_alias>.yaml`).
 For multi-gpu training, specify a string of gpu ids in `<gpu_ids>`.

-For standalone validation
+For standalone validation:
 ```
 python3 coiltraine.py --gpus <gpu_id> --folder <exp_batch> -vd <validation_dataset> --exp <exp_alias> --single-process validation --no-train
 ```
 where `<validation_dataset>` must be in `COIL_DATASET_PATH` and the model checkpoints to be validated are specified in `configs/<exp_batch>/<exp_alias>.yaml`.

-For joint training and validation
+For joint training and validation:
 ```
 python3 coiltraine.py --gpus <gpu_id> --folder <exp_batch> -vd <validation_dataset>
 ```